cvs-health/testaro/README.md

 ## Summary

-Testaro (Esperanto for “collection of tests”) is a collection of web accessibility tests.
+Testaro is a collection of web accessibility tests.

 The purpose of Testaro is to provide programmatic access to over 600 accessibility tests defined in several test packages and in Testaro itself.